 We are all guilty of a little road rage from time to time.
 Whether it be from getting cut off in traffic or nearly getting run over by a distracted driver, commuting can be a headache-inducing chore that ruins the day in an instant.

-And while the U.S. certainly has its fair share of road rage incidents, it pales in comparison to the road rage king of the world: Russia.
+But while the U.S. certainly has its fair share of road rage incidents, it pales in comparison to the road rage king of the world: Russia.
 From weapon-wielding drivers to insurance-scamming pedestrians, Russia appears to have some of the most dangerous roadway conditions of them all.

 Check out some of the wildest Russian road rage incidents captured on video in the montage below: